 Oracle is strongly recommending that its customers apply the software patches it released in August, following the discovery that some exploits had been published.

-In a security alert released late last week, the company said malicious code is available to hackers allowing them to exploit Oracle products that have
+In a security alert released late last week, the company said malicious code is available to hackers allowing them to exploit Oracle products that have not yet been updated.

 The alert did not provide specific information about the exploits.